gjbex/Training-sessions/demo_material/demo_magic/README.md

    to do its magic.
 1. `simple.sh`: very simple example that shows how to use `pe`.
    This will type a command and wait for enter to execute it.
+1. `compilation`: an example of using demo-magic to illustrate how to compile C code and fix bugs.
+Finally, show how to build with CMake.